Netflix canceling ‘Tuca and Bertie’ is a bad sign for all the distinctive, weird shows streaming is supposed to keep alive

 There’s an incisive quote about creating television that has stuck with me for years.
-I forget which showrunner said it, although it was probably The Good Place’s Mike Schur, and the exact quote has proven un-Googleable, but stuck with me.
-It went something like this: Ideally, you would get to produce six full episodes of a TV show first, and then the seventh one would end up being the pilot.
+I forget which showrunner said it, although it was probably The Good Place’s Mike Schur, and the exact quote has proven un-Googleable, but it went something like this: Ideally, you would get to produce six full episodes of a TV show first, and then the seventh one would end up being the pilot.

 The point is, it takes time for a TV show’s rhythms to sync up with its ambitions, for the cast to jell with the material, for the writers to adapt to the performers’ strengths, and for the whole enterprise to hit its creative stride.

-I thought of this when I heard that Netflix’s Tuca & Bertie, which arrived with a fully formed aesthetic and to my mind was already firing on all cylinders before being unceremoniously canceled yesterday, may not have even hit its stride yet feels like a gross miscalculation and an artistic injustice.
+I thought of this when I heard that Netflix’s Tuca & Bertie, which arrived with a fully formed aesthetic and to my mind was already firing on all cylinders, was unceremoniously canceled yesterday.
+The fact that it may not have even hit its stride yet feels like a gross miscalculation and an artistic injustice.

 It’s the kind of thing that makes one wonder if Netflix’s cost-benefit analysis may in fact be broken.

 Tuca & Bertie was the funny, unapologetically kooky brainchild of Lisa Hanawalt, an artist and writer best known as the woman behind the anthropomorphic animals in BoJack Horseman.
 After years of producing (and designing the look of) Netflix’s breakout animated hit, Hanawalt sold her own show: a story about two ladybirds that, as she told the New York Times, represent the two halves of her personality.
 There’s party animal Tuca (voiced by Tiffany Haddish) and repressed, cautious Bertie (Ali Wong).
-It was a visually inventive show that celebrated female friendship without pandering, instead letting its women leads be gross, horny, and weird as hell.
-It had a stellar, cameo-packed voice cast, tackled #MeToo in its own unique way, and in its kaleidoscopic setting of Birdtown, gave viewers a world they could get lost in.
+The unlikely pair anchored a visually inventive show that celebrated female friendship without pandering, instead letting its women leads be gross, horny, and weird as hell.
+It had a stellar, cameo-packed voice cast, tackled #MeToo in its own unique way, and in its kaleidoscopic setting, Birdtown, gave viewers a world they could get lost in.

 At least until Netflix decreed this world unworthy of being explored any further.